-Based on our experience, we thought of sharing with you some of our takeaways from conducting thousands of NPS surveys.
+Based on our experience, we thought of sharing some of our takeaways from conducting thousands of NPS surveys with you.
 Below are some of the tips that will get you a high response rate from your NPS emails.

 Customer NPS email template

-Subject: Your feedback can make a difference; please rate us.
+Subject: Your honest feedback can make a difference; please rate us.

 You have been using <Product/Service Name> for some time now.
 Thank you for selecting us over others.